About the Working Group

 The Working Group consists of a core group of key partners interested in furthering access to justice initiatives in Saskatchewan.
 It includes a broad range of participants from the public, government, the bench, bar, academia, legal profession, and related service providers.
 Working Group members will serve an initial term of three years (January 2016 to January 2019).
 Click on the links below to to learn more about our members’ organizations.

-- Kevin Fenwick, QC (Co-Chair), Deputy Minister of Justice and Deputy Attorney General
+- Glen Gardner, QC (Co-Chair), Deputy Minister of Justice and Deputy Attorney General

 - Martin Phillipson (Co-Chair), Dean, College of Law, University of Saskatchewan

 - Brea Lowenberger (Coordinator), Access to Justice Coordinator, College of Law, University of Saskatchewan

 - Kylie Head, Assistant Deputy Minister, Justice Innovation Division, Ministry of Justice

 - Chief Justice Richards, The Honourable Chief Justice of the Saskatchewan Court of Appeal

 - Justice Barrington-Foote, The Honourable Justice of the Saskatchewan Court of Queen’s Bench

 - Chief Judge Plemel, The Honourable Chief Judge of the Saskatchewan Provincial Court